 Here are 8 questions you can ask an SEO consultant or marketing agency to evaluate how well they know their stuff.

-- How do you generate leads for my business with SEO?
+- How do you generate leads for my local organization with SEO?

 - How much time will it take to improve my keyword rankings?